aalvinlin/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

 a) The while condition is written to stop when n is n^3, but a is being increased by a sum of n^2 every loop.
-In order to determine the ratio of how much faster n is increasing,
+In order to determine how quickly the while loop stops, taking the limit of n^3/(a + n^2) as n goes to infinity gives n, because the highest degrees of the polynomial dominates and simplifies the expression to n^3/n^2, or n.
+Thus the while loop will run n times.

+Another way to think about this problem is that it takes n additions of n*n to reach n^3.
+In other words, multiplication is repeated addition. n^2 + n^2 + n^2 + ... + n^2 equals n^3 if there are n terms.
+Again the while loop will run n times.

+Inside the while loop, nothing else is being done other than determine the stopping condition, which involves constant time operations.

+Therefore the runtime as a whole is O(1).

 b)